-Google Posts appear right in your GMB listing and provides your client a quick access to important information about your business right within Google search results.
+Google Posts appear right in your GMB listing and provides your client quick access to important information about your business right within Google search results.
 Keep in mind, Google Posts expire in 1 week and will be removed from your GMB listing (don’t worry, Google sends an email when a post is about to expire).
 This feature is perfect for businesses to use for the following:

 - Share daily specials or current promotions

 - Post updated business hours